-Duffy centers The Laughter of Stafford Girls’ High around the location of Stafford Girls’ High.
+Duffy centres The Laughter of Stafford Girls’ High around the location of Stafford Girls’ High.
 Duffy attended this school between 1970-1974, spending her formative years here.
-Duffy’s location for the mock-epic coincides with her own experiences, immortalizing her school days in the poem.
+Duffy’s location for the mock epic coincides with her own experiences, immortalizing her school days in the poem.
 One of the English teachers that inspired Duffy was Jim Walker, a teacher at Stafford Girls’ High.
-One of Duffy’s English teachers at Stafford Girls’ High
+One of Duffy’s English teachers at Stafford Girls’ High.

 The Laughter of Stafford Girls’ High is the central bridge in the Feminine Gospels, Duffy moving from abstract to personal poems.
 Due to the role of the bridge, The Laughter of Stafford Girls’ High has many shared themes with other Duffy poems.

 The key poems that work well with this are Loud, Tall, History, The Virgin’s Memo, and Anon.
 Both History and The Virgin’s Memo use past events to place emphasis on the importance of women.
 While Loud, Tall, and Anon all focus on women’s voices.
 Loud, The Laughter of Stafford Girls’ High, and Tall focus on the amplification of women’s voices, while Anon tells of the obfuscation of the female voice.